 - When you are discharged, please make sure your physician talks to you about the medicine you will be taking, its purpose and how much you should take.

 For your safety and security

-Cullman Regional Medical Center is not responsible for money, dentures, hearing aids, eyeglasses, clothing or other valuables left in your room or on your food tray.
+Cullman Regional is not responsible for money, dentures, hearing aids, eyeglasses, clothing or other valuables left in your room or on your food tray.
 Valuables may be kept in the hospital safe upon request.
 For more information, contact Guest Relations at (256) 737-2195.

 Hospital Safety & Security

 Cullman Regional provides security services for staff and patients 24 hours a day, seven days a week, through on-site or on-call security guards.
 We utilize the latest technology to assist in keeping you safe and secure while in our facility.
 For instance, we are able to automatically lock all external entrances to the hospital at 8 p.m. and automatically unlock those entrances at 6 a.m.
 After-hour visitors (between 8 p.m. and 6 a.m.) must enter through the Emergency entrance.

 Smoking and Tobacco Use

 In order to provide a safe environment that is conducive to comfort and healing for our patients, and in keeping with our mission to promote good health, Cullman Regional Medical Center is a tobacco-free campus.
 The use of tobacco of any kind (cigarettes, cigars, pipes, chewing tobacco, snuff) is prohibited anywhere on the Cullman Regional campus, including any area inside the main loop road that encircles the campus.
 For the comfort of our tobacco-using patients, with your physician’s approval, we offer a nicotine patch to help you through your hospital stay.
 We can also provide tobacco-cessation information.